mkovel/orodeploytemplate/README.md

 ```
 git clone  --single-branch --depth 3 -b 2.4.2 https://github.com/orocrm/platform-application ./source_code
 ```
 2. Copy .env_dist to .env and set up value for variables.
 See [Description of .etc variables](#Description-of-.etc-variables) for clarification
+3. Fill in your GITHUB Personal access tokens for COMPOSER_GITHUB_TOKEN

 ### Use `development`
 ```